leonhard-s/auraxium/docs/usage/basic/getting-started.rst

 Auraxium can interface with the Daybreak Game Company's `Census API`_ in one of three ways.
 The first is the object model, which wraps the API's REST interface and allows accessing and navigating between specific pieces of data like character names or weapon statistics.

-The :class:`auraxium.event.EventClient` sub class additionally supports the event streaming interface, used to react to in-game events like continent locks or player deaths in next to real-time via a WebSocket connection.
+The :class:`auraxium.event.EventClient` subclass additionally supports the event streaming interface, used to react to in-game events like continent locks or player deaths in next to real-time via a WebSocket connection.

-Finally, the internal URL generator used to nevigate the object model can also be used on its own, allowing a high degree of customisation for the queries used.
-This lower-level access allows for optimisations not possible through the regular object-based REST interface.
+Finally, the internal URL generator used to navigate the object model can also be used on its own, allowing a high degree of customization for the queries used.
+This lower-level access allows for optimizations not possible through the regular object-based REST interface.

 Object Model
 ------------

-All API interactions are performed through :class:`auraxium.Client` or one of its sub classes.
+All API interactions are performed through :class:`auraxium.Client` or one of its subclasses.
 The class representations of in-game objects can be found in the :mod:`auraxium.ps2` module.

 To retrieve in-game object instances, use :meth:`~auraxium.Client.get`, for single items, or :meth:`~auraxium.Client.find` for lists.